-Topics covered in this webinar were:
+Topics covered in this webinar are:

 - Quantify the costs of a low productivity environment with wasted time waiting for builds, tests, and CI/CD pipelines